sevyharris/MonteCoffee/documentation/tutorials/adsads.rst

         return repulsion

-Here, if the stype is 0 or 1, the repulsions are halved.
-Now, in the `get_rate() <api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.get_rate>`_ methods, the repulsions are called as
+Here, if the stype is 0 or 1, the repulsions are halved in strength.
+Now the repulsions can be called in the `get_rate() <../api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.get_rate>`_ methods of the events as

 .. code-block:: python